software-mansion-labs/expo-brownfield-target/docs/manual-setup.md

 #### Building

-You can run the tasks described aboce to invoke the build and publishing process for the brownfield library and all of its dependencies:
+You can run the tasks described above to invoke the build and publishing process for the brownfield library and all of its dependencies:

 ```bash
 ./gradlew publishBrownfieldAllPublicationToCustomLocalRepository